marijnh/Eloquent-JavaScript/04_data.md

 {{index serialization, "World Wide Web"}}

 What we can do is _serialize_ the data.
 That means it is converted into a flat description.
 A popular serialization format is called _((JSON))_ (pronounced "Jason"), which stands for JavaScript Object Notation.
-It is widely used as a data storage and communication format on the Web, even in languages other than JavaScript.
+It is widely used as a data storage and communication format on the web, even with languages other than JavaScript.

 {{index [array, notation], [object, creation], [quoting, "in JSON"], comment}}